 The Point 94.1FM and The Buzz 103.7FM both interviewed me about the Neil experience.

-Scroll to the end to see links to local and other news sources that picked up this story!
+Scroll down to see other news sources that picked up this story.

 Thank you Magic Eraser.
 No More Telephone Pole.